sashazjukov/tree-sitter/docs/src/creating-parsers/3-writing-the-grammar.md

 ```

 After developing the _type_ sublanguage a bit further, you might decide to switch to working on _statements_ or _expressions_
 instead.
-It's often useful to check your progress by trying to parse some real code using `tree-sitter parse`.
+It's often useful to check your progress by trying to parse some real code using `tree-sitter generate` ( you must
+regenerate parser after each change in your grammer code) and then `tree-sitter parse`.

 **And remember to add tests for each rule in your `test/corpus` folder!**